 That's how the year started.
 I had a few grumpy moments when things weren't moving anywhere, but there was a simple solution to that.
 A short walk, or better, a bike ride later, all improved in my world.
 Not too hard to smile, when nature delivers scenes like this:

 And before I knew it, things moved, too.

-If someone would tell me a year ago that I'd be swimming in the Atlantic in February, I would laugh it off as a joke.
+If someone would tell me a year ago that I'd be in France, I'd doubt it.
+And if they told me that I'd be swimming in the Atlantic in February, I would laugh it off.
 Yet, it happened, and it was only one of many unplanned, yet terrific moments that followed.
 Brittany was splendid.

 So were Auvergne-Rhône-Alpes and the Grand Est regions.
 Each in a distinct way, each with wonderful people who showed me around.

 A fun stop in Zagreb later, I arrived in...